-The candidate selects s, adapts, and uses a re pertoire of evidence-bo ased instructional strat egies to a advance learning of individuals with exceptionalities.
+The candidate selects , adapts, and uses a re pertoire of evidence-bo ased instructional strat egies to a advance learning of individuals with exceptionalities.
 3 - Target 2 - Acceptable 1 - Unacceptable Rating Performance Indicators 5.1 Candidate considers an individual's abilities, interests, learning environments, and cultural and linguistic factors in the selection, development, and adaptation of learning experiences for individual with exceptionalities.
 Consistently and carefully plans and delivers instruction based upon relevant assessment data, student abilities, interests, needs and educational priorities.
 Sometimes plans and delivers instruction based upon relevant assessment data, student abilities, interests, needs and educational priorities.
 Does not carefully plan and deliver instruction based upon relevant assessment data, student abilities, interests, needs and educational priorities.
 Program & Instructional Planning Uses State/District Curriculum, Learning Standards and students' IEPs to plan instruction in the general education curriculum.
 Plans and develops expanded curriculum (e.g., life skills, communication skills) for individual learners within the typical classroom and school/ community routines.
-Develops student-centered instructional plans including regular education and special education Co-plans and implements adaptations & supports for general education curriculum and other learning contexts (e.g., workplace) Assesses, plans and implements individualized lessons in foundation skills, which augment and support regular education programming (e.g., literacy skills, learning strategies).
+Develops student-centered instructional plans including regular education and special education Co-plans and implements adaptations & supports for general education curriculum and other learning context: (e.g., workplace) Assesses, plans and implements individualized lessons in foundation skills, which augment and support regular education programming (e.g., literacy skills, learning strategies).
 Assesses, plans and implements individualized instruction in nonacademic skills/routines 5.2 Candidate uses technologies to support instructional assessment, planning, and delivery for individuals with exceptionalities.
 Consistently uses instructional and assistive technology effectively in assessment and teaching of students with exceptionalities.
 Occasionally uses instructional and assistive technology effectively in assessment and teaching of students with exceptionalities.
 Rarely uses instructional and assistive technology effectively in assessment and teaching of students with exceptionalities.
 Utilizes technology and assistive technology to increase independence and participation and support engagement and learning (e.g., academic software for reading and writing continuous texts, apps for skills practice, communication across academic, social/ extracurricular contexts).
 Selects/utilizes assistive technology tools based upon learner characteristics, and learning goals.

-Standard 5: Instruction onal Planning and Strate egies The candidate selects s, adapts, and uses a re epertoire of evidence-b ased instructional strate gies to a dvance learning of individuals with exceptionalities.
 3 - Target 2 - Acceptable 1 - Unacceptable Rating Performance Indicators 5.3 Candidate demonstrates the ability to integrate the use of augmentative and alternative communication systems and a variety of assistive technologies to support the communication and learning of individuals with exceptionalities.
 Collaborates effectively with specific team members and consistently uses AAC/AT to support students' communication, participation and learning.
 Occasionally collaborates with specific team members and occasionally uses AAC/AT to support students' communication, participation and learning.
 Rarely collaborates with specific team members and occasionally uses AAC/AT to support students' communication, participation and learning.
 Planning and decision-making reflects thorough understanding of individual student abilities and characteristics in language and literacy, including primary language and culture.
 Collaborates with speech and language therapists and other professionals to assess, plan and implement strategies that foster language and communication development of students with disabilities.
 Works collaboratively with team (including speech therapist) to understand and utilize students' AAC systems to support communication/participation within instructional sessions and other contexts (e.g., classes, extra-curricular, community, workplace).
 Initiates as needed within current school context to further explore how to support access to and use of augmentative, alternative, and assistive technology to support and enhance communication of individuals with limited verbal abilities 5.4 Candidate uses strategies to enhance language development and communication skills of individuals with exceptionalities.
 Consistently uses strategies to enhance students' language and communication skills.
 Occasionally uses strategies to enhance students' language and communication skills.
 Does not use strategies to enhance students' language and communication skills.
-Actively teach communication, choice making and other language skills/strategies to promote active participation and independence. (cont.
+Actively teach communication, choice making and other language skills/strategies to promote active participation and independence. (cont.)